JyriKil/SecurityEngineeringJyriKiljo/Week2_Banking_and_Payments/README.md

 - Why would it be bad if a trusted certificate authority was compromised?
 - Why is certificate transparency important?

+Answers:
+    - It would be bad if a trusted certificate authority was compromised, because it could potentially put all entities relying to that CA in jeopardy.
+Forged certificates may allow attackers to perform MiTM attacks on users.
+    - Certificate transparency strengthens the reliability and effectiveness of encrypted connections, thus helping in preventing attacks such as website spoofing, server impersonation and MiTM attacks.

 ---